Aadit3003/u-nets-implementation/README.md

 # Semantic-Segmentation-with-U-Nets
-The purpose of this project is to implement the U-Net Convolutional Network architecture, first proposed by Olaf Ronneberger, Philip Fischer and Thomas Brox in 2015.
+The purpose of this project is to implement the classic U-Net Convolutional Network architecture, first proposed by Olaf Ronneberger, Philip Fischer and Thomas Brox in 2015.
 Although the U-Net model was originally developed for biomedical image segmentation, it has found great success in diverse multi-class segmentation tasks.

 # Dataset
 The dataset used to train and test the model, is a collection of images of water bodies captured by the Sentinel-2 Satellite.
 Each image is  associated with a mask image, in which the water body is highlighted.
 The dataset contains 2841 images and 2841 masks.
 Each of the images and masks were resized to 128 x 128 pixel images and normalized.